polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL unguided - SAP NetWeaver on Azure.md

 ### Summary

 In this exercise, you deployed Azure infrastructure prerequisites for implementing SAP NetWeaver on Azure IaaS virtual machines (VMs).
 This included creation of such resources as an Azure virtual network, Azure VMs, Azure load balancers and Azure Storage accounts.
-You also used this infrastructure to deploy Active Directory domain controllers to Azure VMs and, subsequently, joined all remaining Azure VMs to the same Active Directory domain.
+You also used this infrastructure to deploy Active Directory domain controllers to Azure VMs and, subsequently, joined all the remaining Azure VMs to the same Active Directory domain.

 ## Exercise 2: Configure the SAP NetWeaver ASCS servers